Airborne Lidar and Imagery data continued to be collected by the ACO in 2021, in partnership with

 and significantly impeded salmon migration to the upper Fraser Basin.

-project report with a summary of acquisition, processing, and overall hardware/software is
+A detailed project report with a summary of acquisition, processing, and overall hardware/software is

 The Airborne Coastal Observatory (ACO) is a collaborative program led by the Hakai Institute